Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mallory’s remains were discovered in 1999.
 Last September, a group of climbers and filmmakers discovered the remains of a foot in a climbing shoe, clearly engraved with the words “AC Irvine” on the outside.

 Mallory’s body was found with rope marks, suggesting he had fallen.
 However, questions remain about whether he had actually summitted Everest.
-When Mallory’s body was found, there was no photograph of his wife, which he had intended to leave at the summit.
+When Mallory’s body was found, it did not have a photograph of his wife, which he had intended to leave at the summit.
 This was seen as a sign that the climber had reached the summit and died on the way back.

 Phát hiện mới về bí ẩn 100 năm trên đỉnh Everest- Ảnh 1.

-Shoes and socks believed to belong to Andrew Irvine found on Mount Everest glacier
+Shoes and socks believed to belong to Andrew Irvine were discovered on a glacier on Mount Everest.

 Mr Irvine’s foot was found on a glacier below the north face of Everest, lower than where Mr Mallory’s body was found.
 The location of the rest of Mr Irvine’s remains is unknown.